 Whatever your niche or sector, email marketing is a promotional medium that will generate amazing results — if you do it right.
 Harness that power for holiday email marketing and you stand to increase brand awareness, grow your audience and boost your bottom line, big time.

-When we say holiday email marketing, we’re not just talking about Christmas or Thanksgiving.
-There are countless annual holidays and celebratory seasons out there.
-By tapping into the right ones, you can transform a promotional email into an invaluable profit-generating tool for your business.
+Remember, there are countless annual holidays and celebratory seasons out there.
+So by tapping into the right ones, you can transform a promotional email into an invaluable profit-generating tool for your business.

 Guide to holiday email marketing